Rewriting with Acyclic Queries: Mind Your Head: Preliminaries

-A conjunctive query $Q$ is \emph{q-hierarchical} if it is hierarchical and for all variables $x,y\in\vars(Q)$ the following is satisfied: if $\atoms(x)\subsetneq\atoms(y)$ holds and $x$ is in the head of $Q$, then $y$ is also in the head of $Q$. \end{definitionup} For brevity, we denote by~\CQ, \ACQ, \CCQ, \HCQ, and \QHCQ the classes of conjunctive queries in general and those conjunctive queries that are acyclic, free-connex acyclic, hierarchical or q-hierarchical, respectively.
+A conjunctive query $Q$ is \emph{q-hierarchical} if it is hierarchical and for all variables $x,y\in\varsof{Q}$ the following is satisfied: if $\atoms(x)\subsetneq\atoms(y)$ holds and $x$ is in the head of $Q$, then $y$ is also in the head of $Q$. \end{defiC} For brevity, we denote by~\CQ, \ACQ, \CCQ, \HCQ, and \QHCQ the classes of conjunctive queries in general and those conjunctive queries that are acyclic, free-connex acyclic, hierarchical or q-hierarchical, respectively.
 We note that each q-hierarchical query is free-connex acyclic \cite[Proposition~4.25]{DBLP:conf/sigmod/IdrisUV17} and each hierarchical query is acyclic. \footnote{The latter inclusion is mentioned in, e.g.\ \cite{DBLP:conf/pods/Hu019,DBLP:conf/pods/0002NOZ20}; it also follows readily from the former inclusion.
 For acyclicity the head of a query is of no concern, and the Boolean variant of a hierarchical query is always q-hierarchical by definition, and, thus, free-connex acyclic which implies the existence of a join tree for the body of the original query.}

-\subparagraph*{Views and rewritings.} A view $V$ over a schema $\schema$ is just a query over schema~\schema.\footnote{They are called views due to their special role which distinguishes them from \enquote{normal} queries.} A set $\calV=\{V_1,\ldots,V_k\}$ of views induces, for each database~$D$ over schema~\schema, the \emph{\emph{\calV-defined} database}
+\paragraph*{Views and rewritings.} A view $V$ over a schema $\schema$ is just a query over schema~\schema.\footnote{They are called views due to their special role which distinguishes them from \enquote{normal} queries.} A set $\calV=\{V_1,\ldots,V_k\}$ of views induces, for each database~$D$ over schema~\schema, the \emph{\emph{\calV-defined} database}

 In this paper, we consider only views that are conjunctive queries.
 We furthermore assume that every view defines its own relation in the derived database.
-We denote the set of relation names of the heads of the views in $\calV$ by $\schema_\calV$.
+We denote the set of relation schemas induced by the heads of the views in $\calV$ by $\schema_\calV$.

 In a nutshell, a rewriting of a query $Q$ over a set $\calV$ of views is a query over $\schema_\calV$ that is meant to yield, for each database $D$, the same result over $\calV(D)$ as $Q$ does over $D$.